wenyaoxue/notes/se8.md

 * method `public RetType MethodName`, use `obj.method()`
 * `extends SuperClassName`
 * when defining with a subclass, the type the variable is declared with defines the methods and attributes allowed
-## variables and scope
+# variables
 * can't start with a number
 * int, String, double, float, boolean
 * primitives
   * stored on stack, smaller, immutable (values get replaced - eg send to method)
 * reference types
-  * reference on stack, object on heap, not immutable by default
+  * reference on stack, object (includes reference to class (1 created)) on heap, not immutable by default
   * note heap can refer to something else on the heap
   * String is special - immutable, same object for same value WHEN defines as literal `="val"` (new object for each constructor invocation, or for .toLowerCase()...? because created at runtime
     * method `charAt(index)`
-* scope
+# scope
 * block, unless class-level
 * cannot redefine variable name if they're in scope at any point at the same time - eg loop
 * static methods can only use static variables
-* access modifiers
+## access modifiers / visibility modifiers
 * public - whole application
 * private - class
-  * default - package (same exact package, eg no subpackage), package-private
+* default - package (same exact package, eg no subpackage), package-private or package-protected
 * protected - package and children - ?
 # java data types
 ## primitive data types
 * byte, short, int, long, float, double, char, boolean (1, 2, 4, 8, 4, 8, 2 bytes, 1 bit)